CaptCardoso/Ames-Housing-Project/README.md

 ---
 ### Brief Summary

-This project seeks to determine the best Linear Regression technique to use in predict the sale price of houses in Iowa.
+This project seeks to determine the best Linear Regression technique to use in predicting the sale price of houses in Iowa.

 I will be comparing these three techniques